synechron-finlabs/quorum-maker/README.md

 1. Quorum Maker an also notify a request for join from another node.
 This lets node administrators not be online all the time to approve/reject a request.

 1. If a new node is joined, Quorum Maker notifies this to all node administrators with both Joiner and Approver details.

+## Auto ABI upload for Truffle Deployments

+Even though Smart Contracts can be deployed from Quorum Maker UI, we recommend to use specialized tools like Truffle (https://github.com/trufflesuite/truffle) for this.
+Quorum Maker can automatically attach the ABI files generated by Truffle to the smart contracts deployed on the node.
+This allows you to view the Smart Contract Functions called and the parameters without having to attach the ABIs manually.

+Please follow the steps below to enable auto attaching of ABIs.

+1. Quorum Maker stores smart contract inside the directory **$nodeName/node/contracts**, here $nodeName is the name of the node you choose while creating the node using Quorum Maker.
+2. Create a symbolic link to your Truffle directory inside Quorum Maker contract directory.
+(E.g. **$nodeName/node/contract/myTruffleOutput**)
+3. Quorum Maker will automatically detect new files getting saved by Truffle and auto attach them to the smart contracts deployed.

 ## Quorum Maker Node Manager API